FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     3. Fasten every kind of transactions
     4. Increase the Capacity and scalability of solutions

-BlockChain is like google Docs, it is like a shared document.
-You dont need to lock access to the ledger of a bank when you are modifying it.
+BlockChain is like Google Docs, it is like a shared document.
+You don't need to lock access to the ledger of a bank when you are modifying it.

 MetaMask extension as a wallet to receive and send ETH